 - the requirements of disclosures about revenue recognition and other accounting policies and

-- the presence of three financial statement: Balance Sheet, Profit & Loss and Cash Flow Statement, which talk to each other.
-If the management tinkers with one of these statements, then there is very high probability that investors would find signs of unhealthiness in other two statements.
+- the presence of three financial statements: Balance Sheet, Profit & Loss and Cash Flow Statement, which talk to each other.
+If the management tinkers with one of these statements, then there is a very high probability that investors would find signs of unhealthiness in the other two statements.